vivocha/extension-sdk/README.md

 ### [How to Write a Channel: Quick Start](#how-to-write-channel-quick-start)

 In this section will be described the steps necessary to create your own channel connected to the external service.
-To facilitate the process we created an a basic Channel implementation (see `[/examples/channel-boilerplate](PATH)`) to start developing a new Channel and to better understand the exposed methods and functionalities.
+To facilitate the process we created an a basic Channel implementation (see the  at **[channel-boilerplate](https://github.com/vivocha/extension-sdk/tree/master/examples/channel-boilerplate)**) to quickly start developing a new Channel and to better understand the exposed methods and API.

-> IMPORTANT: To learn how to create and connect a channel to the Vivocha Platform, please start from the related [Vivocha Documentation](https://docs.Vivocha.com/vcb-channels).
+> IMPORTANT: To learn how to create and connect a Channel to the Vivocha Platform, please start from the related [Vivocha Documentation](https://docs.Vivocha.com/vcb-channels).

-As described in the sections above this Channel, named `channel-boilerplate` has an `index.ts` file, that is the main source code file where the main class extends the `ChannelAPI`.
-In this class are defined capabilities and settings, and are implements the `subscribe`,`unsubscribe`,`message` methods and the basic webhook operations.
+As described in the sections above this Channel, named `channel-boilerplate` has an `index.ts` file, where the main class extends the `ChannelAPI`.
+This class defines capabilities and settings, and implements the `subscribe`,`unsubscribe` and `message` methods and a basic webhook operation.

-First of all, it is necessary to understand and define which configuration a channel needs to have by following the indications that the External Service platform requires to configure the integration, following its documentation.
-It is necessary take note of all the operations needed by the external service, its API and the correct message format.
+First of all, it is necessary to understand and define which settings a Channel needs to have, usually by following the indications that the External Service platform requires to configure the integration.
+It is necessary to take note of all the operations needed by the external service, its API and the correct message format.
-We can consider a Channel as a standalone web application that exposes a well-defined API described on `http(s)://<URL>/openapi.json` that implements Channel API methods and exposes a set of webhook to receive data from the external service.
-An example of a Channel can be build starting from the Boiler plate **TODO:Link to examples**.
+We can consider a Channel as a standalone web application that exposes a well-defined API described on `http(s)://<URL>/openapi.json` that implements Channel API methods and exposes a set of webhooks to receive data from the external service.

 #### Steps you need to write a Channel